1. Blog

 Does Bagged Kibble Contain BPA?

-You might think that dry food is safe from absorbing harmful chemicals like BPA, but unfortunately, dry dog food can also contain traces of the pesky stuff.
-Since the plastic bags used to package dry pet food can contain BPA, the potential exists for it to absorb into the pet food and in turn be consumed by your pet.
+You might think that dry food is safe from absorbing harmful chemicals like BPA.
+Unfortunately, dry dog food can also contain traces of the pesky stuff.
+Since the plastic bags that package dry pet food can contain BPA, the potential exists for it to absorb into the pet food.
+In turn, your pet would consume it.

 In fact, a study by the University of Missouri aimed to test BPA levels in dogs after consuming canned dog food.
 They found that the baseline samples taken from the dogs before eating canned dog food already had traces of BPA.
 This suggests that BPA can be present in kibble and dry dog food as well.